 - Benny "The Irish Polyglot" Lewis on setting mini goals.

 - Lindsay Does Languages on how mini goals helped her complete the World Cup Language Challenge.

 - Olly Richards on setting effective 5-minute process-oriented goals.

 Goal-setting is great, but even for small goals, how do you get from here to there?

-Consistent commitment to good habits are the key to making progress.
+Consistent commitment to good habits is the key to progress.

 With your goals in mind, choose a simple, easy habit that will help you get there.
 Even just committing to read out loud for five minutes or to write one good sentence every day can go a very long way.

 This advice from James Clear is excellent for determining how to choose a habit that won't burn you out: How to Build a New Habit: This is Your Strategy Guide

 - Start with something that's very easy.
 Too easy and you won't gain anything.
 Too hard, and it will take too much effort to maintain.
 Start small though; you might be surprised at how much work is just remembering and showing up!
 If you are able to do one small thing consistently, you'll find you eventually become able to do more.